blorticus-go/jobber/README.md

 When a test completes, if everything is successful, it makes sense to delete the created Kubernetes resources automatically.

 One's first impulse may be to use [Helm](https://helm.sh).
 Helm, however, is patterned around deploying configurable packages of resources that are related and non-transient.
 Jobs, by their nature, are transient.
-They start, run (via one or more Pods), then exit when the associated unit fo work is done.
+They start, run (via one or more Pods), then exit when the associated unit of work is done.
 Helm can be coerced into handling Jobs, but doing so is unwieldy and difficult to both maintain and debug.

 Naturally, there are many powerful pipeline tools available.
 At the most basic, this sort of pipeline could be run using [Ansible](https://www.ansible.com) or even Bash.
 The problem with a system like Ansible is that the output cannot be completely controlled.
-If a performance test requires multiple discreet, repeated sub-tests, with a set of variables changing between each sub-test (see the section on Test Cases and Test Units below), there may be many steps in the test.
+If a performance test requires multiple discrete, repeated sub-tests, with a set of variables changing between each sub-test (see the section on Test Cases and Test Units below), there may be many steps in the test.
 If one step fails, it is desirable to keep the Kubernetes resources created for the sub-test case to remain.
 This makes troubleshooting much easier.
 But it must also be manually cleaned up.
-Ansible output makes it difficult to understand what has been created and when a failure happens, what went wrong.
+Ansible output makes it difficult to understand what has been created and when a failure happens, what has gone wrong.
 There are ways to coerce it into writing this information to a human-readable file, for example, but this is unnatural for Ansible and would be unwieldy to implement, to test, and to debug.

 Moreover, this type of Job-driven pipeline performance testing can be patterned for many different testing scenarios.
 Using Ansible generally means each scenario would be a playbook, likely with lots of repeated code across different testing scenarios.
 This could be modularized, but at that point, Ansible isn't providing much help.